panubo/mtls-example/README.md

 Certificates are created in `certs/`.

-## Certificate Subject
+### Certificate Subject

 The default certificate subject values are in `config/csr_ecdsa.json`.
 They can be overwritten by creating a new CSR json using `config/csr_ecds.json` as an example.
-You can then generate certificate using the new CSR json.
+You can then generate a certificate using the new CSR json:

 ```
 make all DEFAULT_CSR=mycsr.json
 ```

 Additionally you may want to overwrite different values for different certificates.
-For example
+For example:

 ```
 make all DEFAULT_CSR=mycsr.json CLIENT_CSR=myclientcsr.json
 ```

-## Intermediate certificate
+### Intermediate certificate

 This example uses an intermediate certificate which is common for most public key infrastructure (PKI).

 In the examples below the servers and client use the Root CA for validation and the opposite party is required to offer both the end certificate (client.crt or server.crt) and the intermediate certificate (not the intermediate private key).
 The `certs/server.pem` and `certs/client.pem` bundles each contain a private key, end certificate and the intermediate certificate, without the intermediate certificate the validation would fail.

-## Examples
+## Testing

+You can test the certificates using Docker and the docker-compose configuration included here.

 Start the servers by running `docker-compose up`.
-Then following the examples below.
+Then following the instructions below.

-Ports:
+Ports used:

 * `8081` - echoserver no TLS
 * `8082` - haproxy TLS with optional client validation